Bitcoin

 The mining equipment delivering a higher hash rate gives the miners higher chances of becoming validators of the next block.
 It is highly energy-intensive as the computers have high processing powers and consume substantial electricity.
 The energy-intensive nature of the Proof-of-Work protocol is one of its features that safeguard blockchain networks.

 PoW consensus is designed to consume large amounts of power and make it expensive to discourage malicious miners.
 If a malicious node attempts to attack the network, the miner would have to invest in high-power mining equipment, consume large amounts of electricity, and have nothing to pay off.
-Honest nodes find it worthwhile to invest in the equipment and electricity since they receive a reward that covers the costs and some profit.

-Proof of Work Example
+Proof of Work examples

 When transactions occur on the Bitcoin Blockchain, for instance, they pass through security verification before they are grouped into a block for mining.
 A miner then uses the Bitcoin network’s Proof-of-Work algorithm, SHA-256, to generate the target hash for the block, usually a string of 64 characters.
 The miners are in a race to become the first to create the hash, which typically should be less than or equal to the target hash.
 The winning node gets to add the block of transactions to the blockchain and receives rewards, a portion of the newly minted BTC, and transaction fees.

-Why Is Proof of Work Important?
+Is Proof of Work secure?